Which Streaming Service Is Best for You?

 What You Get: Reruns of The Office, plus access to all of NBC’s rather vast vault of programs.
 Movies from Universal, DreamWorks Animation and Focus Features.
 And a slew of new programs, including a lot of reboots (Battlestar Galactica, Punky Brewster, Saved by the Bell), along with new shows with Demi Moore, Ed Helms and Alec Baldwin.
 And a fair amount of programming from Telemundo.

-What You Get: The WarnerMedia streaming service (with the worst logo ever) will look more like a cable channel — for example, new shows will be weekly, not dropped all at once, and recommendations will be made by real, live humans, not an algorithm.
-Besides 31 original series — on top of HBO original series and DC Universe shows — viewers will have access to older HBO content, full runs of shows like The Big Bang Theory, Friends and South Park and movies from Warners, MGM and Criterion.
+What You Get: The WarnerMedia streaming service (with the worst logo ever) looks more like a cable channel — for example, new shows will air weekly, not dropped all at once, and recommendations are made by real, live humans, not an algorithm.
+Besides original series — on top of HBO series and DC Universe shows — viewers have access to older HBO content, full runs of shows like The Big Bang Theory, Friends and South Park and movies from Warners, MGM and Criterion.
 It’s basically HBO (or HBO Now) plus a lot of new and classic content, so $15 seems like a good deal.

 These are the true OTT (for over-the-top) solutions that will allow you to replace your cable box or satellite entirely (and never have to jump on one of those customer-service calls straight out of Dante’s Inferno again).
 All are ready to operate on your existing devices via web-based platforms or apps.

-Cost: $25/month for either Sling Orange or Blue, or $40 a month for both, with options to add on premium channels like HBO and Showtime
+Cost: $35/month for either Sling Orange or Blue, or $50 a month for both, with options to add on premium channels like HBO and Showtime

 Hulu with Live TV

-Cost: $44.99/month with options for premium channel add-ons and additional storage
+Cost: $64.99/month with options for premium channel add-ons and additional storage

 What You Get: Live TV and on-demand access to 50+ channels, including local affiliates and networks such as CNN, Cartoon Network and FX (no Comedy Central, though).
 You get up to 50 hours of DVR storage, along with the ability to watch on two screens at once.
-But the biggest draw is that you also get access to Hulu’s library of syndicated and original programming (you can also pick up Hulu on its own starting at $6/month).
+But the biggest draw is that you also get access to Hulu’s library of syndicated and original programming (you can also pick up Hulu’s standard streaming service on its own starting at $6/month).

 AT&T TV Now

-What You Get: Anywhere from 65-125+ channels depending on the package you choose, with no noticeable omissions from the heavy hitters.
+What You Get: Anywhere from 65-130+ channels depending on the package you choose, with no noticeable omissions from the heavy hitters.
 Much like Playstation Vue, no actual satellite dish is needed, which means no climbing the roof to fix a spotty signal.
-Premium channels like HBO and Cinemax are available as add-ons at $5 per month.
+Record up to 20 hours of content or pay $10 for unlimited storage.
+Premium channels like HBO and Cinemax are available with select streaming service packages.

 What You Get: Fubo claims to be “The perfect mix of sports and entertainment.
 Live and on demand.”
 They definitely offer a much more robust offering of sports options than most of the previous options mentioned, along with most cable TV mainstays (again, Comedy Central is absent).
+Their streaming services have also expanded to include local channels and cloud-based DVR storage.
 If you’re someone who’s been hesitant to cut the cord because of the live sports aspect, this is probably your best bet.

-What You Get: Basically the opposite of Fubo, this service caters to those who don’t know the Lightning from the Thunder and want to avoid paying the inflated costs for sports channels.
-This service basically offers all the entertainment channels sans sports, with more than 40 options that range from the Travel Channel to the Food Network.
+What You Get: Basically the opposite of Fubo, this streaming service caters to those who don’t know the Lightning from the Thunder and want to avoid paying the inflated costs for sports channels.
+This service basically offers all the entertainment channels sans sports, with more than 50 options that range from the Travel Channel to the Food Network.
+Add-ons are available for a small premium, but DVR storage is unlimited.

 AT&T Watch TV